paulcushing/BoiseWeb.Dev/README.md

 ## What Is This?

 It's just a little project I built to keep myself entertained.
-It's built on Next.js and deployed to Netlify.
+It's built on Next.js and deployed to ~~Netlify~~ Vercel.
+(I LOVE Netlify but the new NextJS Image component wasn't playing nice there.)
 I'm open to suggestions for improvement... even _constructive_ criticism.